 20 miles, 30-40 minutes

-Glacier National Park Tip #11: See an Interpretive Programs + Join the Junior Ranger Program
+Glacier National Park Tip #11: See an Interpretive Program + Join the Junior Ranger Program

 Though we refer to these presentations as junior ranger programs, they are great for adults too.